True Stories Behind 23 of the Most Iconic Photos in American History

 Jockel Finck/AP/REX/Shutterstock

-The photographer Alfred Eisenstaedt took many photos of famous people over the course of his career, but it’s his photo of two unknowns—a U.S. Navy sailor and a woman in a nurse’s uniform locked in an ecstatic embrace during the “Victory over Japan Day” celebrations in New York City’s Times Square on August 14, 1945—that’s his most famous.
-The photo was published that same month in Life magazine, but it took many years before the pair of strangers was finally identified as Greta Zimmer Friedman, who died at 92 in 2016, and George Mendonsa, who died in February 2019 at the age of 95.
+The photographer Alfred Eisenstaedt took many photos of famous people throughout his career, but it’s his photo of two unknownsa U.S. Navy sailor and a woman in a nurse’s uniform locked in an ecstatic embrace during the “Victory Over Japan Day” celebrations in New York City’s Times Square on August 14, 1945—that’s his most famous.
+The photo was published that same month in Life magazine, but it took many years before the pair of strangers was finally identified as Greta Zimmer Friedman, who died in 2016 at age 92, and George Mendonsa, who died in 2019 at the age of 95.

 Marilyn Monroe poses over the updraft